-- 1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching

-- Course evaluation surveys.

-- 2. Other Strategies for Evaluation of Teaching by the Instructor or by the Department
+- 1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching - Course evaluation surveys. - 2.
+Other Strategies for Evaluation of Teaching by the Instructor or by the Department - None.

-- None.

-- 3. Processes for Improvement of Teaching

 - Course action plans.

 - 4. Processes for Verifying Standards of Student Achievement

 - Student outcomes assessment.